hsf-training/hsf-training-cicd-github/content/episodes/17-github-packages/index.md

 {{< /tab >}}
 {{< /tabs >}}

-Note that on Gitea the automatic `secrets.GITHUB_TOKEN` [cannot write to the package registry](https://github.com/go-gitea/gitea/issues/23642), so generate a personal access token with read and write permission on `package` (**Settings → Applications**) and add it to the repository as the secret `REGISTRY_TOKEN`.
+Note that on Gitea, the automatic `secrets.GITHUB_TOKEN` [cannot write to the package registry](https://github.com/go-gitea/gitea/issues/23642), so generate a personal access token with read and write permissions on `package` (**Settings → Applications**) and add it to the repository as the secret `REGISTRY_TOKEN`.